ku-ya/uav_geometric_controller/README.md

 *Make sure to ROSBAG all the test data!!!*

+## Some common issues

 Check:
 - If the compiling error appear on Odroid, check rospkg, catkin_pkg installation.
 Python distribution change to conda caused the issue.
 01/07/2017
 - compiling with anaconda python https://gist.github.com/mitmul/538315c68c2069f16f11

+### Python issues

+  * If you have Anaconda installed, you can simply uncomment the path modifcation in your `~/.bashrc` file This will ensure that the system Python is Pin use rather than Anaconda.

+    More explicitly, make sure the following line is commented in `~/.bashrc` and then run `source ~/.bashrc` or open a new terminal window and verify that the system python is running.
+    ~~~
+    # added by Anaconda3 4.3.0 installer
+    # export PATH="/home/shankar/anaconda3/bin:$PATH"
+    ~~~
+  Ensure you have `catkin_pkg` installed via `pip install --user catkin_pkg`
+  * Check which Python you're using by `$ python --version`
+  * Install `pip` using the system package manager - `$ sudo apt-get install python-pip python3-pip`